Reactant - A framework for building React web applications

 Easy and Lightweight

-Reactant has no more than 30 APIs and even fewer than 15 core APIs.
-Without much familiarity and adaptation, you can quickly get started with Reactant and use it to develop any complex React application.
+Reactant has fewer than 30 APIs and fewer than 15 core APIs.
+After a short learning period, you can start using Reactant to build complex React applications.

 Embracing React Ecosystem